karinkrupetsky/Car-Rental-System/README.md

 # Car Rental Desktop Application

+A Desktop application for manage system of renting vehicles.

 Developed using Java in an Eclipse environment.
 SQLite was used for databases.
+JUnit was used for system tests.
+Swing was used for UI.
+Included design patterns: Observer, Singleton, Factory and MVC architecture.

 The project included development specification and prerequisites, design and product testing.

-Included: Observer design templates, Singleton, Factory and MVC architecture.

 ## Screenshots:
 ![Login](https://github.com/eliadgavri/CarRental/raw/master/ScreenShots/Login.png)